bsobotka/amv_tracker/README.md

 All you need to do to get AMV Tracker up and running is to download the ZIP file from [here](link), and extract the folder to a directory of your choice.
 Double-click the AMV Tracker 2.exe file to run the program. **Please note: this will only work on Windows 10+.**

-Note: AMV Tracker makes use of ffmpeg for one of its features, which is generating thumbnails from video files.
-In order to use this feature, you will need to do one of the two following things:
+Note: AMV Tracker makes use of two optional external programs:

-**<ins>Option 1</ins>**
+* [yt-dlp](https://github.com/yt-dlp/yt-dlp) is used for downloading videos from YouTube directly from AMV Tracker
+* [ffmpeg](https://ffmpeg.org/) is used both to generate thumbnails from locally-stored video files, and to mux video and audio streams from files downloaded using yt-dlp (thus downloading from YouTube requires both of these things)

+**<ins>To get yt-dlp</ins>**
+1. Download the .exe file from [here](https://github.com/yt-dlp/yt-dlp/releases)
+2. No need to run it -- instead, you may place this file anywhere on your computer
+3. Go to AMV Tracker's Settings, and in the "Data import" tab, click the "Find yt-dlp.exe" button to locate the .exe file.
+That's it!

+**<ins>To get ffmpeg</ins>**
+<ins>Option 1</ins>
 1. Download the latest FULL build from [here](https://www.gyan.dev/ffmpeg/builds/)
 2. Extract the ffmpeg.exe and ffprobe.exe executables from the 'bin' folder
 3. Copy those files to your AMV Tracker directory